frePPLe/frepple/doc/model-reference/demand.rst

                                    a delivery operation for the requested item and location.
-                                   A data error is created when we this isn't possible. customer       customer          Customer placing the demand. detectproblems boolean           | Set this field to false to supress problem detection on this demand.
+                                   A data error is created when we this isn't possible. customer       customer          Customer placing the demand. status         string            Status of the demand.
+                                 Possible values are "open" (default), "closed", "canceled" and "quote". detectproblems boolean           | Set this field to false to supress problem detection on this demand.
                                  | Default is true.